Update March 21, 2017

 This is a 30 minute drive north of Seattle, but a hands-down favorite with many kids.
 The big track and karts (which go pretty fast) are for kids 11 and older.
 There is a smaller track and cars for 3 to 10 year olds, and they can use the smaller karts on the big track at a couple of select times (check the website as it changes often).
 Video games, pool, pizza, and beer in the waiting area.

-Seattle Gymnastics Academy in Ballard (pictured above) offers an open gym time to jump in the foam pit, bounce on the trampoline, run and swing and flop.
+Seattle Gymnastics Academy in Ballard (pictured above), Lake City, and Columbia City offers an open gym time to jump in the foam pit, bounce on the trampoline, run and swing and flop.
 It’s a lot of fun but only for kids 5 and under.
-(There is also a Lake City location if you’re looking for an activity in North Seattle.)

 PlayDate SEA is a perfect pit stop when adults need a break, but the kids have energy to spare.
 There’s 8,000 square feet of tunnels, slides, and climbing structures, with interactive dance floor and separate toddler play area for the kids.
 Adults chill in the attached lounge and café, enjoying the flat screen TVs and free WiFi access.
 Along with coffee, beer, and wine, the café offers snacks, kids’ meals, pizza, salad, and sandwiches.
 No outside food or beverage is allowed, and socks are required for kids and adults.
 Street parking is limited, but PlayDate SEA is easily accessed by Metro Bus.